Europe 1940: Blitzkrieg in the West

 Dissatisfied with the British government’s leadership of a failed invasion of Norway, the House of Commons began to question the confidence of Prime Minister Neville Chamberlain.
 Chamberlain responded by inviting the Labour, National Labour, Liberal, and National Liberal parties to form a unified wartime government with his Conservatives.
 However, the Labour party refused to join the government unless Chamberlain resigned.
 Chamberlain agreed, and was replaced by Admiralty Minister Winston Churchill.

 In operation Fall Gelb (Case Yellow), German forces launched a simultaneous invasion of Belgium, Luxembourg, and the Netherlands.
 When the Allies in France raced north to protect the Low Countries, the Germans pushed armored units through the heavily forested Ardennes of southern Belgium into France in a surprise move to split the Allied forces.
 The German attack succeeded perfectly, overrunning northern France and isolating the British at Dunkirk.

-The German invasion of France left nearly the entire British Expeditionary Force, along with the French and Belgian remnants, cut off from the rest of France in Nord-Pas de Calais.
+The 1940 German invasion of France left nearly the entire British Expeditionary Force, along with the French and Belgian remnants, cut off from the rest of France in Nord-Pas de Calais.
 To prevent the British from breaking through and closing the divide, the Wehrmacht focused the brunt of its air and land power to force the British back to the small port city of Dunkirk.
 However, rather than continuing to Dunkirk, the German army stopped at this point, leaving the destruction of the Dunkirk pocket to the Luftwaffe.